Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 * When a user uploads content to be published, a checksum is generated client-side and verified server-side.
 If the checksums don't match, the content is not published and the user is notified that an error has occurred.
    * This checksum is stored in the database and used to validate the master content file in future steps.
-*  When the reduction service processes master content files, the checksum is validated before performing reduction tasks.
+*  When the Content Publishing Service processes master content files, the checksum is validated before performing reduction tasks.
 * When the reduction server generates reduced content files, a checksum is generated and stored for each output file.
 * When users promote/approve content for publication, the checksum is validated again.
 * The checksum is validated again before content is presented to the end user.